Dactinomycin (actinomycin D, Cosmegen)

 - Tiredness and weakness (fatigue) during and after treatment – most people find their energy levels are back to normal within 6 months to a year

 - Feeling or being sick usually starts within 2 hours of having the drug and can last for up to 24 hours.
 It is usually well controlled with anti sickness medicines

 - Hair loss

 - Mouth sores can happen in up to 1 in 3 people (33%)

-- Skin changes – this drug can cause an acne like rash and darkening of your skin (particularly along the vein where you have your injection).
+- Skin changes – you may have an acne like rash and darkening of your skin (particularly along the vein where you have your injection).
 It can also cause reddening of areas of skin that have had radiotherapy

-- Your skin may be more sensitive to sunlight – remember to cover up if you have to go out in the sun
+- Your skin may be more sensitive to sunlight – remember to cover up and wear factor 50 sunscreen if you have to go out in the sun

 Between 1 and 10 in every 100 people have one or more of these.